GeoNode/documentation/admin/mgmt_commands/index.rst

 There are situations where it is not possible or not convenient to use the :guilabel:`Upload Form` to add new Datasets to GeoNode via the web interface.
-As an instance:
+For instance:

-* The dataset is simply too big to be uploaded through a web interface.
+* The dataset is too big to be uploaded through a web interface.

-* We would like to import some data from the mass storage programmatically.
+* Import data from a mass storage programmatically.

-* We would like to import some tables from a DataBase.
+* Import tables from a database.

-* We need to process the data first and, maybe, transform it to another format.

 This section will walk you through the various options available to load data into your GeoNode from GeoServer, from the command-line or programmatically.